mattladany/ansible-role-vim/README.md

 [![role](https://img.shields.io/ansible/role/39137.svg)](https://galaxy.ansible.com/mattladany/vim)
 [![license](https://img.shields.io/badge/License-MIT-blue.svg)](https://raw.githubusercontent.com/mattladany/ansible-role-vim/master/LICENSE)

-Installs the latest (or specified) [vim](https://github.com/vim/vim) 'release' from source on Ubuntu16.04 and Centos7 systems.
+Installs the latest (or specified) [vim](https://www.vim.org/) 'release' from source on Ubuntu16.04 and Centos7 systems.

-There are many plugins for vim that require a version of vim greater than 8.0, and most repos for Debian/RedHat systems only come with 7.4, so this role attempts to solve this problem by reliably installing a vim version (or the latest vim version) from source.
-Although the installation instructions are laid out very nicely by [this](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source) wiki, I have found some weird caveats still occur and are solved by this role.
+There are many plugins for vim that require a version of vim greater than 8.0, but most repos for Debian/RedHat systems only come with 7.4.
+This ansible role attempts to solve this problem by reliably compiling and installing vim from the vim Github repository.
+There exists other installation guidelines (i.e., this [Valloric/YouCompleteMe](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source) Github wiki); however, I have found that these instructions provide solutions that are too broad and confusing for users that desire a more customized build.
+Using this ansible role will provide the ability to:

+- Choose your desired version of vim
+- Compile vim with the dependencies that you need
+- Elegantly install vim on any operating system _[In Progress]_

 ## Requirements